 The following information shall be reported on an “instrument-by-instrument” basis:

 “Security code” includes the ISIN code of the security.
 For securities without ISIN code assigned, it includes another code that uniquely identifies the security.
+“Security code” and “Holding company code” are a composite row identifier, and together shall be unique for each row in template 40.2.

 “Holding company code” is the identification code of the entity within the group that holds the investment.